jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 2. What/where is the destination?

 ## Why these two?
-- We need to narrow down any offending process(es) & respond (e.g. kill it).
+- To narrow down any offending process(es) & respond (e.g. kill/block it).
-- Sometimes we can't outright block/delete certain programs like `cmd.exe` or `powershell.exe`, we will need to block the bad destinations at the host &/or network level with firewall rules.
+- Block the bad destinations at the host &/or network level with firewall rules when we can't block at file level.
-- As shown in the earlier diagram, a backdoor process controlled via the Internet, may start scanning/accessing Intranet (e.g. org chart webpage),  **accessing both external & internal destinations simultaneously**, _how often does that occur in your environment & which program/process are involved?_
+- A backdoor process controlled via the Internet may start scanning/accessing Intranet (e.g. org chart webpage),  **accessing both external & internal destinations simultaneously**:
+  - _how often does that occur in your environment_
+  - _which programs/processes are involved?_

+>You can think of uch processes with both Internet & Intranet network activities as **pivot processes**.

 ## How to track egress?
 There's really no need for ETW when the objective is simply just recording for compliance or forensics.

 Windows [audit event ID 5156 is your friend](https://www.perplexity.ai/search/how-to-turn-on-windows-audit-5-P.lrwnH2QHKOw6LUdOSD8g#0).

->The main problem challenge is potentially huge event volume PER endpoint, multiply that by a population of Windows hosts in your environment.
+>The common thing to do with after gathering process destinations, is to compare with a ["bad" list](https://www.perplexity.ai/search/which-is-the-most-active-and-w-9_fxwvxMQKm.KfwqU7HHZA#0).

 ## When will ETW be useful?
 - Don't want to solely depend on COTS products because disarming them is becoming a norm.